CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 to preserve in the directories of Taito (including $HOME, $WRKDIR and project directories) you have to copy the data elsewhere before 1.1.
 2020.

-The new Allas object storage service provides a platform that you can use to store your data that is currently in Taito.
+The new Allas object storage service provides a platform that you can use to store your data that is currently in the disks of Taito.

 *    [Allas user guide](./index.md)

 The new Puhti server, that is replacing Taito, does not provide permanent storage space for research data.
 Even if you would continue your work immediately in Puhti, it is good to make a longer term copy of your data to Allas.
-This is achieved by data migration from Taito to Puhti through Allas.
+This is achieved by migrating your data from Taito to Puhti through Allas.

 *    [Puhti quick start guide](../../support/tutorials/puhti_quick.md)